dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [NLC API Reference](https://www.ibm.com/watson/developercloud/natural-language-classifier/api/v1/) - The API reference page.
 - [NLC Handbook](https://ibm.ent.box.com/file/53025315153) - A PDF with guidance, links to materials and code, and best practices for Natural Language Classifier.
+- [NLC Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248391.html) - A large document with some best practices and some example use cases using NLC.
+Very big, lots of details.

 ## Personality Insights
 Personality Insights derives insights from written and social media data to identify psychological traits which can influence personal decisions, intent and behavioral traits; all of which can be utilized to improve customer interactions, customer engagement, and customer satisfaction.